-The BMCMPO continuously undertakes projects steps to improve services within opportunity zone census tracts.
+The BMCMPO continuously undertakes projects steps to improve services within Environmental Justice census tracts.
 Using 2020 Census data, previous BMCMPO Transportation Improvement Program (TIP) projects targeted a Bloomington neighborhood west of the downtown area given a population that did not have a vehicle and therefore used sidewalks for transportation.
 The City installed or improved ADA ramps and several thousand linear feet of new sidewalks in this neighborhood, eliminating more than two hundred (200) trip hazards.

-The City Bloomington additionally completed the following opportunity zone census tract projects:
+The City Bloomington additionally completed the following Environmental Justice census tract projects:

-- ADA Safety Improved and/or replaced downtown curb ramps; - ADA Safety -Improved pedestrian crossing safety and accessibility at signalized and nonsignalized intersections; - ADA Safety Improved numerous Bloomington Transit and IU Campus Bus passenger stops, including the replacement and/or installation of passenger shelters; - Ensured that all new sidewalks and curb ramps comply with current ADA standards; - Improved public transit by maintaining, improving and expanding an accessible, safe and efficient public transportation system; - Designed, maintained and constructed pedestrian facilities in compliance with the Public Rights of Way Access Guidelines (PROWAG) and the Americans with Disabilities Act (ADA); - Installed pedestrian push buttons at City maintained traffic signals and pedestrian hybrid beacons (15+ intersections), and; - Used a comprehensive quantitative data-driven asset management approach to directly target areas of ADA curb ramps, ADA crosswalks, and sidewalk repairs for opportunity zone census tracts.
+- ADA Safety Improved and/or replaced downtown curb ramps; - ADA Safety -Improved pedestrian crossing safety and accessibility at signalized and nonsignalized intersections; - ADA Safety Improved numerous Bloomington Transit and IU Campus Bus passenger stops, including the replacement and/or installation of passenger shelters; - Ensured that all new sidewalks and curb ramps comply with current ADA standards; - Improved public transit by maintaining, improving and expanding an accessible, safe and efficient public transportation system; - Designed, maintained and constructed pedestrian facilities in compliance with the Public Rights of Way Access Guidelines (PROWAG) and the Americans with Disabilities Act (ADA);

+- Installed pedestrian push buttons at City maintained traffic signals and pedestrian hybrid beacons (15+ intersections), and; - Used a comprehensive quantitative data-driven asset management approach to directly target areas of ADA curb ramps, ADA crosswalks, and sidewalk repairs for Environmental Justice census tracts.

 The BMCMPO shall continue to pursue projects where the local planning agencies identify need.
-The BMCMPO shall continuously update the FY 2026 - 2030 TIP opportunity zone GIS map as local planning agencies pursue projects.
+The BMCMPO shall continuously update the FY 2026 - 2030 TIP Environmental Justice GIS map as local planning agencies pursue projects.

-Opportunity Zones - Future Reassessments
+Environmental Justice - Future Reassessments

-Future reassessments of identifiable BMCMPO opportunity zone census tracts will coincide with the approval of local programmed projects, the release of additional federal guidance, and published updates of the American Community Survey and/or U.S. Census data.
+Future reassessments of identifiable BMCMPO environmental justice census tracts will coincide with the release of additional federal guidance and American Community Survey and/or U.S. Census data.